-2 See the map attached to the Structural Storm Water Control Operations and Maintenance Activities document for demarcation of the priority levels of catch basin cleaning.
+2 See the map SASWA_SVSU_2019_SSWC.pdf for demarcation of the priority levels of catch basin cleaning.

-3 For facilities that have a high potential to discharge pollutants to surface waters of the state, a standard operating procedure (SOP) must be developed for that facility or be part of a set of municipal SOPs identifying controls put in place to reduce pollutant runoff.
-This SOP can be a Storm Water Pollution Prevention Plan (SWPPP) and/or a Pollution Incident Prevention Plan (PIPP) for salt and petroleum product storage sites on municipal property.
-Review the separate SOP/SWPPP review document for more details.
+3 For facilities that have a high potential to discharge pollutants to surface waters of the state, a Storm Water Pollution Prevention Plan (SWPPP) and a Pollution Incident Prevention Plan (PIPP) for salt storage have been developed.

-4 For facilities that have a medium or low potential for the discharge of pollutants to surface waters of the state, each facility was evaluated for the presence of the following factors (Q. 63):
+4 For facilities that have a potential for the discharge of pollutants to surface waters of the state, each facility was evaluated for the presence of the following factors:

 - 0. Absence of factors. - 1.
-Presence of urban pollutants stored at the site (e.g. sediment, nutrients, metals, hydrocarbons, pesticides, fertilizers, herbicides, chlorides, trash, bacteria, or other site specific pollutants). - 2.
+Presence of urban pollutants stored at the site (e.g. sediment, nutrients, metals, hydrocarbons, pesticides, fertilizers, herbicides, chlorides, trash, bacteria, or other site-specific pollutants). - 2.
 Identification of improperly stored materials. - 3.
 Potential for polluting activities to be conducted outside (e.g. vehicle washing). - 4.
 Proximity to waters of the state. - 5.
 Poor housekeeping practices. - 6.
 Discharge of pollutants of concern to impaired waters.

 This inventory will be updated annually as facilities and structural stormwater controls are added, removed, or no longer owned or operated by the applicant.

 Priority level assessments will be revised annually prior to discharging stormwater at a new facility, or when the storage of materials, equipment, or vehicles changes at a facility.
+Best

-Best Management Practices (BMPs) were identified for each facility with low or medium potential to discharge pollutants to surface waters of the state.
-For all facilities with a low potential to discharge pollutants where no assessment factors are present, catch basin cleaning and street sweeping will be performed as indicated in the applicable procedures for these activities.
-For all facilities with a medium potential to discharge pollutants, the appropriate BMPs were considered based on the assessment factor present to prevent or minimize the potential for pollutants from entering surface waters of the state.
+Management Practices (BMPs) were identified for each facility with a potential to discharge pollutants to surface waters of the state.
+For all facilities with a low potential to discharge pollutants to surface waters of the state where no assessment factors are present, catch basin cleaning and street sweeping will be performed as indicated in the applicable procedures for these activities.
+For all medium facilities, the appropriate BMPs were considered based on the assessment factor present to prevent or minimize the potential for pollutants from entering surface waters of the state.